cbisiere/tiny-prolog2/README.md

 The primitive `outml(s)` display the string `s` without the surrounding quotes.

 ### The "cut"
-As in standard Prolog, when a rule containing a cut (`!` or, equivalently, `/`) is used to execute a goal, the execution of this cut prunes the search tree, making the search engine forget the other ways of executing that goal.
+As in standard Prolog, when a rule containing a cut (`/`) is used to execute a goal, the execution of this cut prunes the search tree, making the search engine forget the other ways of executing that goal.

 To illustrate how the cut works, consider the following example, taken from the [Prolog II Reference Manual](https://www.prolog-heritage.org/en/m2.html), Section 2.1, page R2-2: